Hafetz & Associates $505K Data Breach Class Action Settlement

 When is the Hafetz & Associates data breach settlement payout date?

-Payments and credit monitoring codes will be issued to class members with valid claims after the court grants final approval of the settlement and claim processing is completed.
+The settlement administrator will issue payments and credit monitoring codes to class members with valid claims after it completes claim processing and the court grants final approval of the settlement.

 Why did this class action settlement happen?

-The class action lawsuit was filed after Hafetz & Associates discovered a cybersecurity incident in October 2023.
-Plaintiffs alleged that Hafetz failed to adequately protect this information, resulting in claims for negligence, breach of contract, unjust enrichment, breach of fiduciary duty, invasion of privacy and violations of the New Jersey Consumer Fraud Act.
+The class action lawsuit alleged Hafetz & Associates discovered a cybersecurity incident in October 2023.
+The plaintiffs claimed that Hafetz failed to adequately protect this information, resulting in claims for negligence, breach of contract, unjust enrichment, breach of fiduciary duty, invasion of privacy and violations of the New Jersey Consumer Fraud Act.

 Hafetz denies the allegations but agreed to settle to avoid the expense and uncertainty of continued litigation and a possible trial.